cdl-geneseo/geneseo-dictionary/H/He_shoots_he_scores.md

 # He shoots... he scores!

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : He shoots... he scores!

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 v. phrase Denotes accomplishment, especially in sports or in sexual advancesSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 79.6% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008As of 2012, 77.5% of students surveyed know this phrase.
 0% believe it is of local origins.(Flynn, G-M, 2012)